Crossford, Fife

+Bus Routes

-The village sits on the main bus route X24, X26, X27 from Fife to Central Glasgow's Buchanan Bus Station.
+The village sits on the main bus route X24 X27 from Fife to Central Glasgow's Buchanan Bus Station.

-Bus routes 8 and 9 go to High Vallyfield and Stirling.
+Bus routes 8, and 8A go to High Vallyfield and Stirling.

 Bus route 89 goes to St Margarets Hospital in Dunfermline and then to North Queensferry.

 Dunfermline City rail station is 2+1/2 mi away.

-Local facilities
+Local Facilities

-School and community

 Crossford Primary School was built in 1973 replacing the old school that was located on the North side of the A994 halfway between Cairneyhill and Crossford.
 The school has ten teaching areas in a semi-open plan arrangement, plus a separate nursery class.
 There is a grass playing field for football and other sports.

 At the park there is a Scout hall (with Scouts and Girl Guides held weekly).

-On the Main Street, the Village Hall is used by a variety of organisations including; Crossford Playgroup, Crossford Ladies Group, SWRI, Zumba classes, religious meetings, Crossford Community Council.
+On Main Street, the Village Hall is used by a variety of organisations including; Crossford Playgroup, Crossford Ladies Group, SWRI, Zumba classes, religious meetings, and Crossford Community Council.

 The highlights of the social year in Crossford are probably the Children's Gala events held over the year to raise funds for the November Fireworks and the Gala Week, with daily events, each June.
 The Children's Gala has been held since 1955 and is organised by the Crossford Gala Committee for children from the village.

 Businesses and employment

-Businesses in the village include: Pharmacy and Post Office, supermarket (Co-operative), bakers (Stephens), hairdresser (Scissors), beauty salon (Aura), chip shop (Masterchef), with garage (D&G Autocare), fireplace sales (A.H Fireplace Installations) situated to the east.
+Businesses in the village include a Pharmacy and Post Office, supermarket (Co-operative), bakers, hairdresse, beauty salon, chip shop, with garage and fireplace sales situated to the east.

-The Adamson Hotel formerly known as The Pitfirrane Hotel is in the centre of the village and is one of the few original Coaching Inns left in Scotland.
+The Adamson Hotel formerly known as The Pitfirrane Arms Hotel is in the centre of the village and is one of the few original Coaching Inns left in Scotland.

 The Keavil House Hotel stands in 12 acre of grounds to the west of Crossford and its meeting facilities, restaurant and health club with swimming pool are an amenity for the village and surrounding area.